NAVFAC Pacific Announces Engineers of the Year

+“I’m deeply honoured and humbled in being NAVFAC Pacific’s nominee,” said Zisko.
+“The hard work and effort does not solely lie with me, and I am appreciative of all my teammates at NAVFAC Pacific, U.S. Air Force, the Australian Department of Defense, and others who have succeeded in strengthening our ties with one of our strongest Pacific allies.
+I look forward to continuing in providing great construction products to our U.S. and Australian partners and strengthening the many irreplaceable relationships we’ve made along the way.”

+Zisko is a graduate of the University of California at Santa Cruz, with a B.S. in Electrical Engineering.
+He is a registered Professional Engineer in the state of Maryland.

-Lt.
-Jonathan Zisko is selected as the NAVFAC Pacific Military Engineer of the Year for fiscal year 2021.
-He will compete for the NAVFAC Engineer of the Year award and potentially for the National Society of Professional Engineer’s Federal Engineer of the Year award program.
+Both Kimoto and Zisko were forwarded to compete for the NAVFAC Engineer of the Year award and potentially for the National Society of Professional Engineer’s Federal Engineer of the Year award program.

 |Date Taken: